pu2clr/SI470X/README.md

 The board above or similar can be found on [Sparkfun](https://www.sparkfun.com/products/12938), [eBay](https://www.ebay.com/) and [Aliexpress](https://pt.aliexpress.com/af/SI4703.html?d=y&origin=n&SearchText=SI4703&catId=0&initiative_id=SB_20200626043355).
 Also, there is the [Si4703 Evaluation Kit](https://www.silabs.com/products/development-tools/audio-and-radio/si4703-evaluation-kit) from Silicon Labs.

+### The SI4702

+Except for the SDR/RDBS feature, the SI4702 has all the functions available in the SI4703.
+It is easily found in the market and can be a cheaper alternative if the RDS/RBDS function is not needed.

 The photo below shows the SI4702 module.

 ![SI4702 Module](./extras/images/SI4702_module.jpg)